mturk/svcbatch/README.md

 **Important**

-  Make sure to use only alphanumeric and underscore (`_`) characters as executable name, or the service will fail to start.
+  Make sure to use only ASCII alphanumeric and underscore (`_`) characters as executable name, or the service will fail to start.